Rafe Mair: Personal life

 Mair was a Type II diabetic and publicly announced his experiences with depression in 1995 while working as a broadcaster.

 Mair authored several books on Canadian politics, including his memoirs, and was a regular columnist at the online newsmagazine The Tyee.
 He was a principal contributor until his death to The Common Sense Canadian, a news and opinion site with a British Columbia focus.

-He hosted a program called The Search with Rafe Mair on Joytv.
+While attending law school, he married his first wife Evelyn MacInnes, with whom he had one son and three daughters; their marriage ended after their daughter Shawn died in a car accident.
+His second marriage was to his longtime producer Patti Ballard, and he married his third wife Wendy Conway in 1994.

 Mair died on 9 October 2017 in Vancouver at the age of 85.